 Type of ski: you’re clearly going to need several pairs of skis to ensure that you can fully express yourself in each skiing style.

-Stage 2: Define your discipline:
+Step 2: Define your discipline:

 Technology has brought skis forward in leaps and bounds: these days, manufacturers offer dedicated products aimed at the many different styles of skiing.
 From off-piste to ski cross, touching upon leisure skiing, competition slalom and freestyle, every discipline has its own kind of skis!
 Here are the major types among the many options:

 Run: Groomed ski runs accessible for all abilities.

 From fun days out to thrill-seeking on groomed runs, the type of ski you’re looking for will be shorter, with a narrow mid-section (= the width of the ski under your boot will be under 80mm), which will make the skis more reactive and precise during turns.

 These skis adapt to suit all ability levels, the major difference between them being their rigidity: the higher the ability, the more rigid the ski needs to be to handle demanding bends.
 If you think ski holidays are about tranquillity and skiing for fun, choose more flexible, lightweight skis on which you’ll be able to enjoy yourself without any complications.

 All Mountain: “a bit of everything” skiing for explorers.